taranto/github-react-issues-search/README.md

-# Getting Started with Create React App
+# About the project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+It was developed as part of the [NuORDER](https://nu.nuorder.com/index.html) challenge.
+Here you will find a simple page in which access the github api to show the [Facebook/React issues](https://github.com/facebook/react/issues) featuring text suggestion and keyboard navigation.

 ### `yarn install`

 To start using this app, you should first install the libraries.
 This project was developed under the node version 10.21.*.
-Untested any other version.
+It was not tested in any other version.
 With that being said, the project was restricted to this very version.

 ### env.json file